teracow/googliser/README.md

 ---
 ###**Notes:**

-- To potentially download 1,000 images, the (*-m --max-results*) parameter must be selected with 1000 as its argument. (e.g. *-m 1000*).
-You would also need to be lucky enough to have Google actually find at least 1,000 results for your search term, and for those images to be available for download.
-I sometimes get around 5 failures for every 25 images I download (depending on what I'm searching for).
+- To download 1,000 images, you would need to be lucky enough to have Google actually find at least 1,000 results for your search term, and for those images to be available for download.
+I sometimes get more failed downloads than successful downloads (depending on what I'm searching for).

 - Only [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics), [JPG](https://en.wikipedia.org/wiki/JPEG) (& [JPEG](https://en.wikipedia.org/wiki/JPEG)) and [GIF](https://en.wikipedia.org/wiki/GIF) files are available for download (at the moment).